iesta/1BTCPuzzle/other-than-words.md

 80
 257
 365
-8 again or infinity symbol?
+infinity symbol

-Numbers as words
+# Numbers as words

 Ones
 One

-Numbers and more
+# Numbers and more

 4th
 2GB